A great day out on a frozen lake, and a lunch to go.

 Speaking of cracked ice – when we were inside fishing, every so often a truck would drive by.
 If you have ever watched “Ice Road Truckers” and heard that…

-sound – that is exactly what we heard!
+…sound – that is exactly what we heard!

 It was kind of dark inside the ice hut, there were no windows and the only light was from a small lantern that we brought, so I didn’t take a ton of pictures.
-But with the glow in the water, we could see just fine…and even watch the fish playing with or biting our hooks.

 My goofy youngest.

-Around noon, I pulled out some Bacon “Mooseburger” Calzones that I made last night.
-We had wrapped them in foil, and then just set them on top of the woodstove, and they were warm and yummy in minutes!
+We had wrapped them in foil, and then just set them on top of the wood burning stove.
+They were warm and yummy in minutes!

 At one point, I drove over to the shoreline (restroom, ahem) and the boys were outside as I drove back.